 Dr. Guzick, Dr. Good and Dr. Norton are project sponsors.
 Dr. Nelson is the project leader.

 The project is underway with strategic planning, organization of resources, and development of background data and evaluation materials.
-The RFA is expected in early January.
-The proposal is expected to be submitted in late June.
+An RFA is expected in 2014.
+Previous RFAs had a six-month submission timeline.